kvinthms/Honeypot/README.md

 Any issues you encountered
 A summary of the data collected: number of attacks, number of malware samples, etc.
 Any unresolved questions raised by the data collected

+**Note:** The session.json file in the GitHub has been modified so that it is **<50%** the size of the actual file.
+This has been done in order to be able to upload the file to GitHub.
+If you would like the complete session.json file, it is available for download here: https://drive.google.com/open?id=1ayCTZhdmTj6Ggk0aeqZ2fxKoMxRB01YH

 ### Deployed Honeypots
 The honeypots I deployed were: